ivogeorg/intro-cs-problems/README.md

 # Problems for written final exam

-**Description:** Problems for a written final in introductory/intermediate computer science and programming in Java. _Origianlly created for the Department of Computer Science at the [Metropolitan State University of Denver](https://msudenver.edu/)._
+**Description:** Problems for a written final in introductory/intermediate computer science and programming in Java.
+The problems afford sufficient variation and easy extension, and are therefore safe for reuse. _Origianlly created for the Department of Computer Science at the [Metropolitan State University of Denver](https://msudenver.edu/)._

 **Author:** Ivo Georgiev, PhD ([email](mailto:ivogeorg@gmail.com))